 Cervical myelopathy is a disease where patients can develop balance problems impeding walking, a loss in manual dexterity as well as problems with bowel and bladder function.
 These symptoms can be accompanied by numbness, tingling and/or weakness in the arms and/or hands.
 It has an insidious course where patients can plateau in their symptoms, but overall, it is a progressive condition.

 Cervical myelopathy can be caused by a number of conditions that result from spinal cord compression.
 Some relatively common causes are severe cervical spondylosis (osteoarthritis of the spine) − this is known as cervical spondylotic myelopathy or CSM − and ossification of the posterior longitudinal ligament (OPLL).
 In OPLL, a ligament that connects the spinal vertebrae thickens and becomes inflexible.

-Usually patients with cervical myelopathy will present with balance and coordination problems making walking difficult and with manual dexterity problems (such as difficulty to button shirts).
+Usually patients with cervical myelopathy will present with balance and coordination problems, making walking difficult, and sometimes leading to manual dexterity problems (such as difficulty to button shirts).
 In some cases, patients can also develop problems with bowel and bladder function.
 These symptoms can also be accompanied by numbness, tingling or weakness in the upper extremities.

 The common treatments for cervical myelopathy include surgical and nonsurgical options.
 Nonsurgical options include the use of oral corticosteroid therapy.
 This can result in a transient improvement in the symptoms of cervical myelopathy.
 Definitive treatment of cervical myelopathy is a decompression of the spinal cord via an anterior and/or posterior approach.
 The decision to have surgery via the different approaches will depend on where the compression of your spinal cord is as well as the overall alignment of the cervical spine and finally, patient factors.
 This will be determined by your surgeon.